quicwg/ops-drafts/draft-ietf-quic-manageability.md

 and connection ID negotiation is encrypted, so it is not possible for a passive observer to link intended changes of address using the connection ID.

-When one endpoint unintentionally changes its address, as is the case with NAT rebinding, an on-path observer may be able to use the connection ID to associate the flow on the new address with the flow on the old address.
+When one endpoint's address unintentionally changes, as is the case with NAT rebinding, an on-path observer may be able to use the connection ID to associate the flow on the new address with the flow on the old address.